sergrdz7/100-days-of-code/log.md

 **Today's Progress**: Created repo for the twitch tv app.
 Trying to figure out how the Twitch api works.

-**Thoughts:** Maybe I should focus on the functionnality of the app first?
+**Thoughts:** Maybe I should focus on the functionality of the app first?

 **Link to work:**
 not on codepen yet.